-- Training and education requirements will more than double during the next four years due to the increased number of end users and the complexity of software products.
+- Training and education requirements will more than double during the next four years due to the increased number of end users and the complexity of the softwar products.
 IS should continue to evaluate training methodologies and develop training plans that parallel the anticipated end-user computing evolution.
-Business consulting skill should continue to be recruited and developed. - The collaboration between the information center staff and the traditional systems development staff should be promoted by developing organizational plans that align the two functions under the same manager. - An in-depth evaluation of available micro-mainframe links should be conducted to identify and acquire those links that are compatible with the existing mainframe data base environment and microcomputer software. - The central host mainframe will be unable to handle the increased load generated by the Electronic Office period.
-If not already under way, small mainframe, supermicro, or minicomputer systems should be evaluated for installation at the departmental level to handle local office automation and end-user computing requirements. - Before making a total commitment to a product or concept, test it thoroughly in a controlled situation.
+Business consulting skill should continue to be recruited and developed. - The collaboration between the information center staff and the traditional systems development staff should be promoted by developing organizational plans that align the two functions under the same manager. - An indepth evaluation of available micro-mainframe links should be conducted to identify and acquire those links that are compatible with the exiting mainframe data base environment and microcomputer software. - The central host mainframe will be unable to handle the increased load generated by the Electronic Office period.
+If not already underway, small mainframes, upermicropor minicomputer systems should be evaluated for installation at the departmental level to handle local office automation and end-user computing requirements. - Before making a total commitment to a product or concept, (thoroughly test it in a controlled situation.
 The Electronic Office period will bring about major changes in how organizations handle their information systems needs.
-A well thought-out plan mapping the evolutionary steps will be essential to the success of the Electronic Office period.
+A well the use of the success thought plan mapping the evolutionary steps, will be essential to the success of the Electronic Office period.